 From lower building costs, to incredible energy efficiency, the cost savings that manufactured and modular homes offer are abundant.
-But some of you may ask, what are the other advantages of building manufactured homes in a factory indoors?
+But some of you may ask, what are the other advantages of building manufactured homes in a facility indoors?

 The Kennesaw model by Norris

-While we have lots of posts about all the ways that a manufactured home saves you money, this post will discuss the benefits of having your home built in a factory!
+While we have lots of posts about all the ways that a manufactured home saves you money, this post will discuss the benefits of having your home built in a facility!

 1. No Exposure to the Elements